m-shule/laravel-pipes/readme.md

 ### Other Options

 **alias()**
-Sometimes user might have a typo in their message or you simply want to have different cues available to trigger a Pipe.
+Sometimes the user might have a typo in their message or you simply want to have different cues available to trigger a Pipe.

 ```php
 Pipe::any('bar', 'FooBarController')